enowars/bambi-service-testify/documentation/README.md

 that does include non-ASCII characters (*e.g. a password hash obtained by VULN#1*) the hashing of the input password string is skipped and directly compared to the hash in the user credential databse.

+## VULN #3 User Privilege Escalation

+- Category: User Privelege Administration
+- Difficulty: Easy

+When a user makes an appointment, an additional info for the doctor is submitted optionally (FLAGSTORE).
+This info can only be viewed by a doctor having set the `is_doctor` attribute in the DB (doctor01,...,doctor05).
+However the `check_doctor()` function also checks whether the accessing user shows up as a assigned doctor in the `appointment` table of the DB.
+If so, the user is also considered a doctor and access to the info field (FLAGSTORE) of any user is granted.

 # <ins>Exploits

 Two different exploits for VULN#1 and VULN#2 need to be run after each other to obtain a flag.